percona/k8spxc-docs/docs/update_openshift.md

             }}'
         ```

-    Now use the same way to patch your Custom Resource, setting necessary Custom Resource version and other images names with a newer version tag.
-Needed image names can be found in the output of the same `kubectl get deploy` command:
+    Now use the same way to patch your Custom Resource, setting necessary Custom Resource version and other images with a newer version tag.
+Needed images can be found in the output of the same `kubectl get deploy` command:

     ``` {.bash data-prompt="$" }
     $ kubectl get deploy percona-xtradb-cluster-operator -o yaml